Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Ealing and are not the council.
 About us

-Healthwatch Update: Maternity Project and Care Home Strategy
+Healthwatch Ealing: Maternity Project and Care Home Strategy

-Carleen Duffy from Healthwatch Ealing presented findings from two key projects.
-The Maternity Project highlighted that while most women reported positive childbirth experiences, those with mixed or negative experiences often felt unsupported postnatally and expressed a need for more appointments, financial assistance, information, and emotional support.
-Challenges faced by asylum seekers, including inadequate accommodation, language barriers, and a lack of cooperation between healthcare providers and support organisations, were also discussed.
-Recommendations included improving meal options, providing emotional well-being check-ins, offering financial and essential item support, ensuring adequate language services, and fostering better collaboration between the NHS and voluntary sector organisations.
+Carleen Duffy from Healthwatch Ealing presented findings from two significant projects.
+The Maternity Project highlighted that while most women reported positive childbirth experiences, those with mixed or negative experiences felt unsupported postnatally, expressing a need for more appointments, financial assistance, information, and emotional support.
+Challenges faced by asylum seekers during pregnancy and childbirth were also detailed, including inadequate accommodation, loneliness, financial constraints, and language barriers.
+Recommendations included improved meal options, communal kitchens, emotional well-being check-ins, financial and itemised support, adequate language services, dedicated midwifery leads for asylum seekers, and better cooperation between the NHS and voluntary sector organisations.

 Substance Misuse Joint Strategic Needs Assessment (JSNA)